 Who I Am

-I’m Annette Thomas — a storyteller, film analyst, and creator behind BackStoryMovies, where cinema becomes a mirror, a lesson, and a quiet conversation about who we are beneath the surface.
+I’m Annette (A Creative Expression)—a storyteller, film analyst, and creator behind BackStoryMovies, where cinema becomes a mirror, a lesson, and a quiet conversation about who we are beneath the surface.
 I explore the emotional architecture of films, the psychology behind character choices, and the hidden meanings that linger long after the credits fade.

 My work blends storytelling, psychology, symbolism, and cinematic analysis, helping readers and viewers experience movies in a deeper, more human way.